lfraccaro1/fintech_project_2/README.md

 **Neural network model performance**
 <img src="./Diagram/nn_performance.jpg" alt="drawing" width="600" height = "230"/> <br>
+As the epoch increases, loss decreases from 0.68 down to c.0.45 and accuracy increases from 0.58 up to c.0.75.
+The difference between train_loss and validation_loss is widening as epoch increases (similar observation made in metric accuracy).
+This could be a sign of model overfitting.

 <img src="./Diagram/class_rpt_nn.jpg" alt="drawing" width="300" height = "130"/> <br>